 Barnabas travels to Tarsus to seek Paul's help with teaching the newly converted Syrian Antioch Gentiles.
 They journey from Tarsus back to Antioch and stay in the city for an entire year (Acts 11:25 - 26).

 The Bible does not definitively state Paul's marital status.
 However, the social norm of the time required Pharisees and members of the Sanhedrin to be married.

 As he was a Pharisee and likely a member of the Sanhedrin, he was almost certainly married at one point.
 If this were the case, he would have been a widower at the time of his ministry.

 A famine will soon occur

 God, in Antioch, reveals that a three-year famine will soon occur (Acts 11:27 - 28).

 Paul and Barnabas escort food and relief supplies to Jerusalem, after which they return to Antioch (Acts 12:25).

 Paul, Barnabas, and Mark sail to Perga.
-After docking Mark leaves and returns to Jerusalem (Acts 13:13).
-The two evangelists leave Perga and go to Pisidian Antioch.
+After docking, Mark leaves and returns to Jerusalem (Acts 13:13).
+This act will lead, in the near future, to a heated discussion between the two evangelists and their ultimate separation (Acts 15:36 - 41).
+They leave Perga and go to Pisidian Antioch.

-In Lystra Paul heals a crippled man.
-Those who see the miracle are so amazed that they try to WORSHIP the evangelists like gods (Acts 14:6-13)!
+Paul, in Lystra, heals a crippled man.
+Those who see the miracle are so amazed that they try to worship the evangelists like gods (Acts 14:6 - 13)!
 Soon, however, Jews from other areas come to the city in order to cause trouble for the two apostles.
-The crowds are stirred up against Paul and have him STONED.
-After the stoning his dead body is dragged out of Lystra.
-He miraculously regains consciousness and re-enters the city.
-The next day he and Barnabas travel to Derbe (Acts 14:19-20).
+The crowds are stirred up against Paul and have him stoned.